Jean-Francois-C/SAP-Security-Audit/README.md

 ------------
 ### 02. [Audit & Pentest] Unauthorized access to SAP tables and data using SAP transactions  (SAP application layer)

-> Access to tables that include sensitive data should be carefully granted and monitored, specifically to inspect who is allowed to see/edit the data and who actually sees/edits it; who is able to use the table in QuickViewer / Data Browser (...) and who actually did; in which views the table is being used and who viewed the data; and finally in which queries the table is used and who performed these queries.
+<i/>Access to tables that include sensitive data should be carefully granted and monitored, specifically to inspect who is allowed to see/edit the data and who actually sees/edits it; who is able to use the table in QuickViewer / Data Browser (...) and who actually did; in which views the table is being used and who viewed the data; and finally in which queries the table is used and who performed these queries.</i>
 ```
 There are multiple ways to display & edit tables in SAP
 —————————————————————————————————————————————————————————